psmsmets/xcorr/README.rst

    :target: https://zenodo.org/badge/latestdoi/450085786

 **xcorr** provides tools for reusable and reproducible time-series cross-correlation analysis.
-Cross-correlation functions of waveform timeseries (``obspy.Stream`` objects) are contained in a self-describing N-D labelled ``xarray.Dataset`` following CF-1.9 Conventions and FAIR data guidelines.
-Data and metadata are stored as a ``NetCDF Dataset`` to be easily read and postprocessed by other packages, using different languages or on other platforms.
+Cross-correlation functions of waveform time-series (``obspy.Stream`` objects) are contained in a self-describing N-D labelled ``xarray.Dataset`` following CF-1.9 Conventions and FAIR data guidelines.
+Data and metadata are stored as a ``NetCDF Dataset`` to be easily read and post-processed by other packages, using different languages or on other platforms.